dell/csm-docs/content/docs/getting-started/installation/openshift/operatorinstallation.md

 {{% pageinfo color="primary" %}}
 {{< message text="1" >}}
 {{% /pageinfo %}}
-The Dell Container Storage Modules Operator is a Kubernetes Operator, which can be used to install and manage the CSI Drivers and CSM Modules provided by Dell for various storage platforms.
+The Container Storage Modules Operator is a Kubernetes Operator, which can be used to install and manage the CSI Drivers and Container Storage Modules provided for various Dell storage platforms.
 This operator is available as a community operator for upstream Kubernetes and can be deployed using OperatorHub.io.
 The operator can be installed using OLM (Operator Lifecycle Manager) or manually.

 ## Supported CSM Components